fauna/fauna-jvm/README.md

 ### Define a result class

 You can use the `com.fauna.annotation`  package to define a result class for a Fauna document.
-The package provides annotations like `@FaunaObject` and `@FaunaField` to map Fauna documents to Java classes and fields.
+The package provides annotations like `@FaunaField` and `@FaunaIgnore` to map Fauna documents to Java classes and fields.

 Use the `com.fauna.serialization` package to handle deserialization for generics, such as `PageOf`, `ListOf`, and `MapOf`.